Botspot/antigravity-48bit-workaround/README.md

 third_party/tcmalloc/arena.cc:60] CHECK in Alloc: FATAL ERROR: Out of memory trying to allocate internal tcmalloc data (bytes=131072, object-size=16384); is something preventing mmap from succeeding (sandbox, VSS limitations)?
 ```

-We can fix this in one of two ways:
+There are 3 solutions to this:

 1. Recompile the host kernel to use 48 bits of address space
 2. Use a device and OS which already has a compatible kernel (Raspberry Pi 5 with the 16k page size kernel)
-3. Emulate only the language server inside a QEMU virtual machine with a 48bit kernel, and painstakingly route all communications between the Antigravity IDE and the language server process running inside the VM.
+3. Emulate the language server binary under a 48bit kernel, using a QEMU virtual machine, and painstakingly route all communications between the Antigravity IDE and the language server process running inside the VM.

 **This repo accomplishes option 3.**
 An Antigravity update has already [broken](https://github.com/Botspot/pi-apps/issues/2952) the implementation once.
 This is a partial rewrite, which I'm hoping will continue working for longer.
 I've moved the code here, and out of [the Pi-apps Antigravity install script](https://github.com/Botspot/pi-apps/blob/master/apps/Antigravity/install-64), to make it easier for others to inspect the code and hopefully help keep this working into the future.